||Trad, Ice, 1 pitch, 50'

 Furthest right side of Orange Crush wall, adjacent to a ramp on the right.

 Ice screws, trad gear especially useful to me was the large Tri-cam I put into the ceiling before exiting the climb.
 Don't forget some long slings.
-There is a fist crack here that is climbable to the top of cliff.
+There is a fist crack here (top of rock route 'Buried Treasure') that is climbable to the top of cliff.
 We rappelled off of stoppers.

 The curtain was giant when I led it.
 This is my be...